Date training recorded: Oct 12, 2016

 Trainer(s): Elizabeth Kristen, Andrea Obando, Amy Poyer

-Sponsoring Organization(s): California Women’s Law Center (CWLC), Legal Aid Society-Employment Law Center (LAS-ELC), Equal Rights Advocates
+Sponsoring Organization(s): California Women’s Law Center (CWLC), Legal Aid at Work, Equal Rights Advocates

 With the California Fair Pay Act taking effect on January 1, 2016, California now has one of the most progressive equal pay laws in the country.
 During this webinar, members of the California Fair Pay Collaborative will provide participants with data about the wage gap and the importance of this issue especially for low-income Californians, information about the rights workers have under California’s equal pay law, how to spot a violation of those rights, and what to do to remedy violations.

 Elizabeth Kristen, Legal Aid Society – Employment Law Center

 Andrea Obando, Equal Rights Advocates